TRIQS/triqs_0.x/doc/user_manual/data_analysis/hdf5/tut_ex1.rst

 Example 1 : A basic example
 --------------------------------

-The simplest way to interact with HDF5 files is to use the TRIQS HDF_Archive class, which represents the tree structure of the file in a way similar to a dictionary.
+The simplest way to interact with HDF5 files is to use the TRIQS HDFArchive class, which represents the tree structure of the file in a way similar to a dictionary.

 Let us start with a very simple example :download:`[file] <./tut_ex1.py>`: